Panthera hybrid: Lion and tiger hybrids

-The resulting hybrids that crossbreeding between lions and tigers are known as tigon (/ˈtaɪɡən/) and liger (/ˈlaɪɡə/).
+The hybrids resulting from crossbreeding between lions and tigers are known as tigon (/ˈtaɪɡən/) and liger (/ˈlaɪɡər/).
 The second generation hybrids of liger or tigon are known as liliger, tiliger, litigon and titigon.
 The tigon (Panthera tigris X leo), also known as tiglon (/ˈtaɪɡlən/) is an offspring of a male tiger (Panthera tigris) and a female lion (Panthera leo).
 A liger is distinct from tigon (Panthera leo X tigris), as a hybrid of female tiger and male lion.
-In the case a fertile titigon has crossed between a female tigard, the hybrid is rare.

 Professor Valentine Bail conducted a long observation and recording of some lion-tiger hybrids, those lion-tiger are owned by Mr. Atkins and his zoo:

 The early record lion-tiger hybrid was mainly tigons, in At Home In The Zoo (1961), Gerald Iles wrote "For the record I must say that I have never seen a liger, a hybrid obtained by crossing a lion with a tigress.
 They seem to be even rarer than tigons."